Before your eye examination

 - If you're diabetic.

-- If you or the person you have booked the appointment for have any special needs including learning disabilities, autism or physical disabilities.
+- If you or the person you have booked the appointment for have any additional needs including learning disabilities, autism or physical disabilities.

 Concerns about having an eye test

-If you are worried about having an eye examination, it's important to know that most people don't have an eye condition.
+If you are worried about having an eye examination, remember that most people don't have an eye condition.
 Your sight changes naturally as you age and for many people glasses are all that is needed to see clearly.
-Most people will require reading and distance spectacles as they get older, it's important to remember that this isn't a sign that your eyes are unhealthy.
-Wearing spectacles won't make your sight worse.
+Most people will need glasses at some point as they get older, and it's important to remember that this isn't a sign that your eyes are unhealthy.
+Wearing glasses won't make your sight worse.

-If you've developed an eye condition, detecting it early can make a difference to treatments and how your sight may be affected in the future.
+If you've developed an eye condition, detecting it early can mean treatment is more effective and can make a difference to how your sight may be affected in the future.

 Eye examinations are quick and painless, and for some people they're free.

-You don't have to buy spectacles every time you have an eye examination.
+You don't have to buy glasses every time you have an eye examination.
 Don't let the cost of glasses put you off having your routine eye test.
-The College of Optometrists recommends that if you need glasses, to buy them from the optometrist who tested your eyes.
-It's important you choose an optometrist where you intend to buy your spectacles.
-However, you're entitled to take a copy of your prescription to buy glasses somewhere else.
+The College of Optometrists recommends that if you need glasses, you buy them from the optometrist who tested your eyes.
+This means ideally, you should choose an optometrist where you intend to buy your glasses.
+However, you're entitled to take a copy of your prescription to buy glasses somewhere else if you prefer.

 Any changes you notice in your vision should be checked by your optometrist.
 Many eye conditions can be treated, and the earlier the treatment starts the better.
 Even if you do develop an eye condition, this doesn't mean that you'll lose your sight.